dmis-lab/PerceiverCPI/README.md

 Your data should be in the format csv, and the column names are: 'smiles','sequences','label'.

-You can freely tune the hyperparameter for your best pererformance (but highly recommend using the Bayesian optimization package).
+You can freely tune the hyperparameter for your best performance (but highly recommend using the Bayesian optimization package).